 - 7.1 Pupils will tell their teacher or nearest staff member, or fellow pupils when they are not feeling well or have been injured.
 They will let a member of staff know if another pupil has been hurt or feeling unwell. - 7.2 All accidents are recorded immediately after the accident, including the presence of any witnesses and details of any injury or damage.
 Records are stored confidentially in Medical Tracker (Accident reporting software tool) or in the school accident book.
-The recording of an accident is always carried out in confidence by the person administering first aid.
+The recording of an accident is carried out in confidence at all times by the person administering first aid.
 An accident investigation may be required so that lessons are learnt, and actions taken to prevent reoccurrence.
-A Serious Incident Reporting Form may require completion for any serious accident, incident or occurrence.

-- 7.3 Any treatment of first aid is recorded by the person who administered first aid.
+A Serious Incident Reporting Form may require completion for any serious accident, incident or occurrence. - 7.3 Any treatment of first aid is recorded by the person who administered first aid.
 We will record the date, time and place with the name of the class, of the injured or ill person.
-Details of the injury or what first aid was administered, along with what happened afterwards is always recorded. - 7.4 The First Aid Co-ordinator is responsible for the maintenance of accurate and appropriate accident records, including the evaluation of accidents, and regular reporting to the school H&S Committee for monitoring purposes. - 7.5 As guidance, we adopt the definition of Ofsted with regard to serious injuries as follows: - broken bones or a fracture - loss of consciousness - pain that is not relieved by simple pain killers; - acute confused state; - persistent, severe chest pain or breathing difficulties; - amputation; - dislocation of any major joint including the shoulder, hip, knee, elbow or spine; - loss of sight (temporary or permanent); - chemical or hot metal burn to the eye or any penetrating injury to the eye; - injury resulting from an electric shock or electrical burn leading to unconsciousness, or requiring resuscitation or admittance to hospital; - any other injury leading to hypothermia, heat-induced illness or unconsciousness, requiring resuscitation, requiring admittance to hospital; - unconsciousness caused by asphyxia or exposure to harmful substance or biological agent; - medical treatment, or loss of consciousness arising from absorption of any substance by inhalation, ingestion or through the skin; - medical treatment where there is reason to believe that this resulted from exposure to a biological agent, or its toxins, or infected material. - 7.6 As guidance, we adopt the definition from Ofsted for minor injuries, of which we always keep a record, as follows: - sprains, strains and bruising; - cuts and grazes; - wound infections; - minor burns and scalds; - minor head injuries; - insect and animal bites; - minor eye injuries; and - minor injuries to the back, shoulder and chest.
+Details of the injury or what first aid was administered, along with what happened afterwards is always recorded. - 7.4 The First Aid Co-ordinator is responsible for the maintenance of accurate and appropriate accident records, including the evaluation of accidents, and regular reporting to the school H&S Committee for monitoring purposes. - 7.5 As guidance, we adopt the definition of Ofsted with regard to serious injuries as follows: - any injury which requires resuscitation - admittance to hospital for than 24 hours - · broken bones or a fracture - dislocation of a major joint (shoulder, knee, hip or elbow) - loss of consciousness - severe breathing difficulties - injury leading to hypothermia or heat-induced illness - loss of sight (temporary or permanent). - chemical or hot metal burn to the eye or any penetrating injury to the eye; a chemical or hot metal burn to the eye - injury due to absorption of any substance by inhalation, ingestion or through the skin - injury resulting from an electric shock or electrical burn - injury probably resulting from exposure to a harmful substance, biological agent, toxin or infected material - 7.6 As guidance, we adopt the definition from Ofsted for minor injuries, of which we always keep a record, as follows: - Animal and insect bites, such as a bee string which does not cause an allergic reaction - sprains, strains and bruising. - cuts and grazes. - wound infections. - minor burns and scalds. - dislocation on minor joints, such as finger or toe - wound infections